jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ### Adding a Yocto Recipe for an External Kernel Module

-When you are done with development, you probably want your new kernel module to be built with the rest of the system.
+When you are done with development, you probably want your new external kernel module to be built with the rest of the system.

 Here's a working a recipe that pulls the external module source from a private *Github* repository